JeelDobariya38/Smart-Manager/README.md

 1. Navigate to the unzipped Smart Manager folder.

-2. Locate the `main.py` file, usually located in the root directory.
+2. Locate the `main.py` file, usually located in the `root/SmartManager` directory.

 3. Double-click on `main.py` to launch the application.